How to create a profitable app

 Listen to people’s problems, the wealthier they are, the more valuable the problems.

 One businessman once asked me if I know any company doing dropshipping in Poland because he couldn’t find any.
-After googling for a while I didn’t find any catalog with companies offering dropshipping.
+After googling for a while I couldn’t find any.
 Most people would get aggravated and move on.
 What you should do is to react to these obstacles in a new proactive way.
 A nasty problem someone is facing is a business idea that you can build on.
 The dropshipping turned out to be a great niche with unsolved problems.
 There is no good catalog where people can find dropshipping companies.

 If after searching you find some company solving the same problem, it’s all right, at least you know there is money in this niche.